Top 10 Texas MVA Settlements in 2021

 One major insurance company’s report states that claims represented by a lawyer settle for 2-3 times more than those with no legal representation.
 Many of our claims yield 10-15 times more.

-(GROSS SETTLEMENTS LISTED BELOW BEFORE FEES AND EXPENSES)
+GROSS SETTLEMENTS LISTED BELOW BEFORE FEES AND EXPENSES

-• $2,024,050.73 for client hit by a drunk driver who sustained a TBI and multiple broken bones
+- $2,024,050.73 Client hit by a drunk driver and sustained a TBI and multiple broken bones

-• $978,569.77 for client hit by commercial driver
+- $978,569.77 Client hit by commercial driver

-• $996,292.00 for client hit by truck driver
+- $996,292.00 Client hit by truck driver

-• $960,576.60 for commercial driver hit by another commercial driver
+- $960,576.60 Commercial driver hit by another commercial driver

-• $954,543.87 for commercial driver hit by another commercial driver
+- $954,543.87 Commercial driver hit by another commercial driver

-• $925,000.00 for client hit by an inattentive motorist
+- $925,000.00 Client hit by an inattentive motorist

-• $845,000.00 for client hit by truck driver
+- $845,000.00 Client hit by truck driver

-Our role, as your attorney, is to represent YOUR best interests.
-We assist accident injury victims in navigating the legal process and help them to pursue their legal rights.
+We assist motor vehicle accident injury victims in navigating the legal process and help them to pursue their legal rights.
 Here are some ways in which we will assist you:

 As dedicated advocates, we are committed to: